 Sanna Kivijärvi is a doctoral researcher at the Sibelius Academy, University of the Arts Helsinki, Finland.
 She has an interdisciplinary educational background with an emphasis in special education, music education, and sociology.
-During the academic year 2019–2020, she works as a Fulbright research fellow at Teachers College Columbia University (New York, USA).
+During the academic year 2019–2020, she works as a Fulbright research fellow at Teachers College Columbia University and as a visiting research scholar at Steinhardt School of Culture, Education, and Human Development, New York University.

 Sanna Kivijärvi's doctoral dissertation is a thesis by publication that examines the Finnish music education system by analyzing a social innovation for equity, Figurenotes (Kuvionuotit), from both pedagogical and educational policy perspectives.
 Through the case of Figurenotes, this project examines how the application of notation systems creates equity or inequity within music education, and the interaction of micro- and macro-level educational policies.
 In order to resolve educational policy concerns, the dissertation focuses on the concept of reasonable accommodation in music education.
 The dissertation consists of sub-studies reported in four academic peer-reviewed journal articles and a dissertation summary presented in kappa.